 - 100% of the fixed-route and paratransit bus fleets were wheelchair accessible.
 Lifts and ramps worked the majority of the time and defective lifts/ramps was a reason to pull the bus out of service. - Both passenger terminals had doors that could be used by wheelchair users.
-All restrooms can other building features complied with building codes and ADA requirements. - In 2018, the Federal Transit Administration audited the AAATA and found no deficiencies regarding compliance with the Americans with Disabilities Act.
-Such audits cover: fixed route and complementary paratransit services; vehicles; facilities; information provided; operational policies; training; function, availability, and maintenance of equipment; changes in service or policies; performance measures of contractors, and more. - During the monitoring period we were not found to have violated any Federal, State or local law pertaining to accessibility by any legal authority. - During the monitoring period a passenger did bring to our attention that exterior speakers on some buses were not functioning.
-This was corrected in a timely fashion.
+All restrooms and other building features complied with building codes and ADA requirements. - The Federal Transit Administration audited AAATA in 2018 and found no deficiencies regarding compliance with the Americans with Disabilities Act.
+Such audits cover: fixed route and complementary paratransit services; vehicles; facilities; information provided; operational policies; training; function, availability, and maintenance of equipment; changes in service or policies; performance measures of contractors, and more. - During the monitoring period we were not found to have violated any Federal, State, or local law pertaining to accessibility by any legal authority.